lemonase/lemonase.github.io/content/posts/how-to-add-git-credentials-on-linux-mac-hosts/index.md

 ---
-title: "Adding Github (SSH and PAT) Credentials On Linux and macOS"
+title: "How To Add Git Credentials On Linux and macOS Hosts (SSH and PAT)"
 date: 2022-12-01T11:43:48-05:00
 draft: false
 tags: